jackinabox86/frontend-JackinaboxFork/README.md

 # Build & Run Frontend

 PRUNplanner offers a pre-built Docker image for the frontend, hosted on GitHub Container Registry: [prunplanner-frontend](https://github.com/orgs/PRUNplanner/packages/container/package/prunplanner-frontend).
-The image comes with default environment settings.
+The image comes with default environment settings and rebuilds on published repository releases.

 You can also build and run yourself with Docker: